-Editing your iPhone photos can be a daunting task, especially if you’re new to iPhone photography.
-Deciding which apps to use, which adjustment tools to try out, and what order to apply your edits can involve a lot of trial and error.
+Learning how to edit photos on iPhone can be a daunting task, especially if you’re new to iPhone photography.
+Deciding which editing apps to use, which adjustment tools to try out, and what order to apply your edits can involve a lot of trial and error.
 In this article, you’ll be shown some step-by-step editing workflows, from start to finish, to create three distinct types of edit.
 You’ll discover the use of selective lighting and color adjustments to subtly enhance a photo, learn how to create a dramatic black and white image, and apply special effects to turn an ordinary iPhone photo into an amazing fantasy-style image.

 While everyone’s photography style and editing needs differ, it can be very beneficial to see the complete editing workflow that another photographer uses to learn how they get from an original photo to the final edit.
 Over the years I’ve developed a number of editing workflows using a handful of apps that work for my style of photography.

 In this tutorial I’m going to concentrate on three different types of edit which I perform on a regular basis: a subtle edit where I just want to tweak it to improve the overall look of the image, a black and white edit, and finally a completely over-the-top edit with added elements to show what you can achieve with only a few apps.

 There are many other styles of editing and apps that you can use, but these three examples will provide a good basis for you to start experimenting with editing your own photos in a style that appeals to you and that suits the images you’re attempting to edit.